lviens/2020_Autocorrelations/README.md

-# Codes to compute noise autocorrelation functions (ACFs)
+# Python codes to compute noise autocorrelation functions (ACFs)

 The manuscript has been submitted for publication, a pre-print version is available here.